MK1404/taskflow-ai-manager/README.md

-# taskflow-ai-manager
-An intelligent, Firebase-powered task manager featuring real-time sync, smart prioritization, and weekly analytics.
-# ⚡ TaskFlow AI
+⚡ TaskFlow AI

 An intelligent, premium-designed task management application built to help users prioritize, track, and conquer their daily workflows.
 Featuring real-time cloud syncing, data-driven weekly reviews, and offline-ready guest modes.

 🌍 **Live Demo:** [taskflow-ai-manager.web.app](https://taskflow-ai-manager.web.app/)

-## ✨ Key Features
+✨ Key Features

 * **Authentication Flexibility:** Sign in with Google for real-time cloud syncing across devices, or continue as a Guest using local browser storage.
 * **Real-Time Cloud Sync:** Powered by Firebase Firestore, ensuring your tasks are always up-to-date across all your devices.